sposetti/AmbariScreenShots/docs/index.md

 Resources
 ----

-There are 2 types of resources in the Ambari Monitoring REST API.
+There are 2 types of resources in the Ambari API:

 - **Collection Resource:** This resource type refers to a collection of resources, rather than any specific resource.
 For example: